robenkleene/design-references/premiere-pro/tutorials/premiere-pro-adding-text.md

 2. Select the text tool
 3. Click where you want the text to appear
 4. Set the font under "Effect Controls > Text"

+## Centering

+Center controls are on the right sidebar, "Essential Graphics > Align and Transform".